Skip to content

 SeeWriteHear specializes in providing print and digital accessibility solutions, including Braille, large print, and web accessibility services.
 Their offerings cater to various industries such as education, government, and publishing, ensuring compliance with usability standards.
 The company focuses on innovative technology to enhance accessibility for individuals with disabilities.
 With a commitment to information equality, SeeWriteHear serves clients by creating accessible content and providing consulting and training services.

 On June 3, 2026, accessibility services provider SeeWriteHear appeared on the leak site of the ransomware group cmdorganization.
-The company, which produces Braille, large-print, and digital materials for schools, government agencies, and publishers, had internal files exfiltrated during a ransomware incident.
-While the exact number of people whose information was exposed remains unknown, any client, employee, contractor, or student whose records passed through SeeWriteHear’s systems could now be at risk.
+The company, which produces Braille, large-print, and digital materials for schools, government agencies, and publishers, is claimed to have had internal files exfiltrated during a ransomware incident.
+While the exact number of people whose information may have been exposed remains unknown, any client, employee, contractor, or student whose records passed through SeeWriteHear’s systems could now be at risk.

 Public reporting indicates that SeeWriteHear was listed on the cmdorganization leak site on June 3, 2026.
 The data consists of internal files exfiltrated during a ransomware attack.
 SeeWriteHear provides print and digital accessibility solutions, including Braille translation, large-print documents, and web accessibility services.
 No confirmed count of affected records has been released, and the precise contents of the leaked files have not been independently verified by third parties.
 The incident follows the group’s typical pattern of stealing data before encrypting systems and then threatening to publish it.